MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 * AirportItlwm.kext: Intel AC 3165 Wirelless
 * AppleALC.kext: Enable Audio with layout-id=76
+* IntelBluetoothInjector.kext : Enable swith on/off bluetooth toggle (Remove if use Monterey+)
 * Lilu.kext: Kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS
 * RealtekRTL8111.kext: Driver Ethernet for the Realtek RTL8111/8168 family
 * USBMap.kext: For Mapping USB Port